ice-blockchain/ion-explorer/README.md

-# ION Blockchain Explorer
+# ICE Blockchain Explorer
-An open source address, block and transaction explorer for [ION Blockchain](https://ton.org).
+An open source address, block and transaction explorer for [ICE Blockchain](https://ton.org).

 ### See it in action